A-I-Research-Facility/Reinforcement-learning/q-learning-2/README.md

 this varible.
 Also, the value of epsilon varies between 0 and 1 only.

 Epsilon basically helps the model explore in random directions.
 It is suprising what the model finds out sometimes.
-The higher the epsilon, the more likely the model is to perform a random action
+The higher the epsilon, the more likely the model is to perform a random action.

     epsilon = 0.5
     START_EPSILON_DECAYING = 1